Implementation of the $\mathcal{O}{\left(\alpha_t^2\right)}$ MSSM Higgs-mass corrections in $\tt{FeynHiggs}$: Implementation in

 Our calculation uses the \FA{} model file for the MSSM with counterterms~\cite{Fritzsche:2013fta}.
 Since the calculation is carried out in the gaugeless limit (cf.\ Sect.~\ref{sec:appr}), it speeds up calculations to prepare a variant of the model file where this limit is taken already at the level of the Feynman rules.
 At this stage we also introduce $h_t$ (where $h_t^2 = 4\pi\alpha_t$) and substitute $A_t$ by $X_t + \mu^*/t_\beta$.
+This is carried out by the \Code{0-glmod} script: \begin{itemize} \item Load the \Code{MSSMCT.mod} model file. \item Modify/simplify couplings and remove those that become zero. \item Write out an \Code{MSSMCTgl.mod} model file. \end{itemize}

 The original \Code{MSSMCT.mod} model file contains both the counterterm vertices and the definitions of the (one-loop) renormalization constants.
 We moved the latter to \Code{model/MSSMCT.rc1} to make modification of the Feynman rules easier.